 Up until around 1950, almost every bathtub had something called a drum trap installed beneath it.
 A drum trap is different than the typical P-trap that is seen under most fixtures today.
 The modern P-trap is named that because if you turn it on its side, it is shaped like the letter “P”.
 Drum traps are shaped like a drum and are about the size and shape of a two-pound coffee can.

 Drum traps, like any other trap, are designed to hold water in them.
-The water in the trap makes a seal and the seal prevents sewer gases from escaping into the house.
-In the early days, people were worried about the water evaporating out of the trap so the larger drum-shaped traps were installed.
-They held more water and had a larger water surface area so the water would be less likely to evaporate.
+The water in the trap makes a seal, and the seal prevents sewer gases from escaping into the house.
+In the early days, people were worried about the water evaporating out of the trap, so larger drum-shaped traps were installed.
+They held more water and had a larger water surface area, so the water would be less likely to evaporate.